Cygnar Arcane Tempest Solo

 Gun Mage Captain Adept in a nutshell

-He's a straight-forward combat solo, good for sniping out key opposing models or the occasional bit of support.
+He's a two-in-one solo package; a straight-forward ranged combatant for sniping out key opposing models or the occasional supporter.

 The big question is, what do you want to achieve?